-At the end of the day, the PM has one goal, to build products that users love, in the most time and cost-efficient way.
-Delighted customers and the consequent sustainable revenue that comes with them stem from a successful Product Manager who is focused on solving challenges with an innovative mind.
+At the end of the day, product managers has one goal, to build products that users love, in the most time- and cost-efficient way.
+Delighted customers and the consequent sustainable revenue that comes with them stem from a successful manager who is focused on solving challenges with an innovative mind.

 Sounds like a lot to juggle.
-But by understanding the market, working with a motivated team, and becoming laser-focused on long-term objectives—the perfect PM skillset is born.
+But by understanding the market, working with a motivated team, and becoming laser-focused on long-term objectives—the perfect product manager skillset is born.

 What skills does a product manager need? #

 A product manager’s resume is an elaborate compound of multiple skills, from technical knowledge to interpersonal communication, all balanced up with a strategic view of the business and management prowess.

 Depending on the company itself, sometimes product managers even have to oversee multiple product paths with their different process ecosystems, teams, and requirements.
 They also have to reconcile between different groups of people who cross paths with the product.

 Marty Cagan of Silicon Valley Product Group points out that the three pillars for a successful PM are:

 Therefore, a successful PM must possess a broad combination of soft skills and hard skills.